ninalopatina/Rocket_RL/README.md

 * Note: --save_reg is set to False by default, so you can use the regression parameters I used in my trained model.
 If you would like to change these, make sure you don't save new regression variables between training (above) and rollout (below).

 8. To rollout your trained agent, run the below command in terminal.
-You will have to put the name of the folder in which the checkpoints are located in {folder_name}, for example, 'PPO_All_Var_0_2018-06-27_20-17-32lqfkwaol', and also indicate the {checkpoint} (that you have already trained past) #, i.e. 20, and number of steps, {nsteps}, i.e. 50000
+You will have to put the name of the folder in which the checkpoints are located as {folder_name}, for example, 'PPO_All_Var_0_2018-06-27_20-17-32lqfkwaol', and also indicate the {checkpoint} (that you have already trained past) #, i.e. 20, and number of steps to roll out, {nsteps}, i.e. 50000

 ```Bash
 python ray/python/ray/rllib/rollout.py ~/ray_results/RocketRL/{folder_name}/checkpoint-{checkpoint} --run PPO --env AllVar-v0 --steps {nsteps}